It’s 10,000 BC, and you’ve painted a a detailed graphic on your cave wall for your upcoming business presentation.

 That’s right . . . self-destruct button.

-Even the best of us occasionally thumb that laser pointer self-destruct button built into most remote control clickers.
+Even the best of us occasionally thumb that laser pointer self-destruct button that is built into most remote control clickers.

 But you want to deliver a Laser Pointer Presentation, don’t you?